rthalley/dnspython/doc/message-class.rst

       ``(section, name, rdclass, rdtype, covers, deleting)``.
 The default is ``{}``.
 Indexing improves the performance of finding RRsets.
       Indexing can be disabled by setting the index to ``None``.

+The following constants may be used to specify sections in the ``find_rrset()`` and ``get_rrset()`` methods:

+.. autodata:: dns.message.QUESTION
+.. autodata:: dns.message.ANSWER
+.. autodata:: dns.message.AUTHORITY
+.. autodata:: dns.message.ADDITIONAL